The Freedom Caucus is all grown up – and may prove it by stalling Obamacare repeal

 “It’s hostility to government and a hostility to spending in general,” he said.
 “You cannot do appropriations under those kind of limitations.”

-With President-elect Donald Trump, Meadows says the new administration will find a receptive audience with the Freedom Caucus.
+Meadows said the incoming Trump administration would find a receptive audience with the Freedom Caucus.

-On Trump’s campaign promise to build a wall along the U.S.-Mexico border, Meadows says there’s consensus that security needs to be better.
+On President-elect Donald Trump’s campaign promise to build a wall along the U.S.-Mexico border, Meadows said there was a consensus that security needed to be better.

 “The real question is how do you fund that?” he asked.